 Community & Support

-- Recent political science graduates have secured positions with the Federal Reserve Bank, the American Way, the Senate Judiciary Committee, the Republican National Committee, the Democratic Leadership Conference, the State Department, Teach for America, secondary schools, banks, public policy organizations, advocacy groups, various government agencies, a wide variety of law firms across the country, consulting firms, Congressional committees, public interest groups, academic departments of colleges and universities, and private lobbying firms.
+- Recent politics and law graduates have secured positions with the Federal Reserve Bank, the American Way, the Senate Judiciary Committee, the Republican National Committee, the Democratic Leadership Conference, the State Department, Teach for America, secondary schools, banks, public policy organizations, advocacy groups, various government agencies, a wide variety of law firms across the country, consulting firms, Congressional committees, public interest groups, academic departments of colleges and universities, and private lobbying firms.
 Graduates are regularly hired to work in the offices of state and national senators and representatives.

-- Recent graduates have attended law schools including University of Alabama, University of Chicago, Duke University, Emory University, Georgetown University, University of Georgia, Harvard University, University of Tennessee, University of Texas, Tulane University, Vanderbilt University, University of Virginia, Washington and Lee University, and Washington University, among others.
+- Recent graduates have attended such law schools as Harvard University, University of Virginia, Georgetown University, Vanderbilt University, Tulane University, University of Chicago, Duke University, Emory University, University of Texas, University of Georgia, University of Tennessee, University of Alabama, Washington and Lee University, and Washington University, among others.

-- Recent graduates have also pursued advanced degrees in political science at Boston College, Brandeis University, Harvard, University of Texas, University of Virginia, University of Wisconsin, as well as in fields like public administration, business, journalism, education, history, and even medicine and veterinary science.
+- Recent graduates have also pursued advanced degrees in political science at Harvard University, University of Virginia, Boston College, Brandeis University, University of Texas, and University of Wisconsin, as well as in fields like public administration, business, journalism, education, history, and even medicine and veterinary science.

 Connect with Us